bucket-xv/draid/deploy/README.md

-# Cephcluster Deployment
+# draid Deployment

-This folder is used to deploy a experimental Cephcluster on the cloudlab machines.
+This folder is used to deploy a experimental draid on the cloudlab machines.

 ## Setup the Testbed